Mossman1215/mountainmoss/content/post/terraform-infra.md

 To remove the public bucket alert I have updated my blog infrastructure.
 Using code I intended to use for static publishing for a CMS tool.
 <https://github.com/Mossman1215/mountainmoss-tf>
-This uses a cloudfront thingie to control access and the s3 only allows the cloudfront identity to fetch content.
+This uses a cloudfront distribution to control access and the s3 only allows the cloudfront identity to fetch content.

 I'm running hugo locally but it would be possible to hook a cms server in ec2 to upload content to the bucket instead.
 Having a subdomain for api or form content can then allow the dynamic content to be included in the site.